equals215/equals215/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🏭 I’m currently self-employed at [Privasea](https://privasea.fr) building cool things for my clients!
+- 🏭 I’m currently employed at [Mistral AI](https://mistral.ai/) as a Software Engineer.

-- 🔔 Check out my latest project: [DeepSentinel](https://github.com/equals215/deepsentinel)

-- 💬 Ask me about Cloud, DevSecOps, Platform engineering and Cybersecurity
+- 💬 Ask me about Golang, TCP&HTTP, distributed systems and web crawling.

 - 📫 How to reach me ?
-Through LinkedIn or using mail address you may find in my codebase
+Through LinkedIn or using mail address you may find in my codebase.

 </td><td valign="top" width="50%">